Updated August 6, 2021.

 3. Wear a mask and gloves

 Both the sick person and you should wear a mask while in shared spaces within the household.
 If the sick person is unable to wear a mask, you should wear one if you can whenever you are in the same room.
-Disposable gloves are also recommended when tending to the sick individual, cleaning their room, or handling dishes or bedding that may be carrying the virus.
+Disposable gloves are also recommended when tending to the sick individual, cleaning their room, or handling anything that has had contact with the sick person’s blood, stool, saliva, or other bodily fluids.
 You should throw these gloves away and wash your hands thoroughly after use.

 4. Don’t share household items